 In states that offer tenure, teachers are eligible for tenure after they have taught in the same district for a certain number of years, called a probationary period.
-Most states require a probationary period of at least three years, and in ten states the required probationary period is four or more years.
-In many states, tenure is granted if the lengthy probationary period is completed or the teacher's contract is renewed for the next year following completion of the probationary period.
-But some states have additional requirements, often related to performance evaluations.
-The probationary period may also include mentorship by a more experienced teacher or a formal induction program designed to support new teachers as they begin their careers.
+Most states require a probationary period of at least three years, and in ten states the required probationary period is four or more years.21 In many states, tenure is granted if the lengthy probationary period.
+But some states have additional requirements, often related to performance evaluations.22 The probationary period may also include mentorship by a more experienced teacher or a formal induction program designed to support new teachers as they begin their careers.23 unprofessional conduct, and reductions in the work force due to economic or enrollment conditions.
+Some states also include conviction of a felony or other specific crimes within their list of causes justifying dismissal of a tenured teacher.
+And most states have a catch-all provision allowing dismissal for "any good or just cause."

 Once a teacher has tenure, they can be dismissed only for specific causes outlined in state law.
-Common causes for dismissal are incompetency, insubordination, neglect of duty, immorality, violation of school
+Common causes for dismissal are incompetency, insubordination, neglect of duty, immorality, violation of school board rules,